 We do have a handful of breeding dogs who live in our home with us as well as a few dogs who have retired from our breeding program.
 Most of our dogs live in approved Guardian homes.

 We are located in Illinois just 15 minutes from downtown St. Louis and a short 30 minute drive from the Lambert airport.

 The majority of our breeding dogs live in Guardian homes and retire with their Guardian families once we have opted to retire them.
 It is very uncommon that we rehome retired breeding dogs outside of their Guardian homes.

 Our puppies are exposed to crate training as early as four weeks of age.
 While they are not 100% crate trained when they go home with you, they have become very familiar with the concept of crate training which makes the transition period for you much smoother.
 We explained how we acclimate our puppies to the concept of crate training and what you should do to continue their education in this blog.

 We understand that busy schedules sometimes make it difficult to pick your puppy up on their pickup date.
-We are able to keep your new puppy for a lengthened period of time for an additional $30 a day.
+We are able to keep your new puppy for up to one week for an additional $50 a day.

-There is no such thing as a hypoallergenic dog.
+There is no such thing as a hypoallergenic dog and we do not guarantee you may not have an allergic reaction.
 While our dogs may not be hypoallergenic, they are low to no shed and are allergy friendly.
-If you have a severe allergy to canine saliva, we encourage you to visit with our dogs prior to adopting one to make sure they are a good fit for your family.
+Please note, some people also have an allergy to canine saliva.
+This type of allergy can make puppy adoption challenging.

 Each individual puppy is unique and therefore we are neutral when it comes to males versus females.
 All of our puppies are very loving, but some do have more docile temperaments while others are more playful.
 These personality traits are not specific to one gender.